Team for Advanced Flow Simulation and Modeling

 For more information:

-The Team for Advanced Flow Simulation and Modeling (T*AFSM) is a group of researchers (Rice group, Waseda group) focusing on development of advanced computational methods for flow simulation and modeling.
-The T*AFSM has locations in the Department of Mechanical Engineering, Rice University, Houston and Department of Modern Mechanical Engineering and Waseda Institute for Advanced Study, Waseda University, Tokyo.
-The T*AFSM members have been recognized internationally for advanced research with immediate relevance--research that brings solutions to real-world problems and makes impact on our lives.
+The Team for Advanced Flow Simulation and Modeling (T*AFSM) focuses on computational engineering analysis with advanced flow simulation and modeling methods developed by the team.
+The T*AFSM has members at Rice University in Houston and Waseda University in Tokyo.
+The T*AFSM members have been recognized internationally for advanced research with immediate relevance -- research that brings solution and analysis to real-world problems and makes impact on our lives.
 This recognition is evident not only in articles published and invited lectures given by the T*AFSM members, but also in numerous cover pages and magazine articles featuring T*AFSM work, as well as several prestigious awards.

 James F. Barbour Professor

 Houston, TX 77005